Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-maps.md

 Specifying a negative number for a starting or ending index represents an offset from the end of the string.
 In Python, [:-1] is a clever way to remove the final character from a string.
 Not surprisingly, [:-2] removes the final two characters, [:-3] removes the final three, and so on.

-Strings come with built-in functions for string manipulation.
+Strings also come with built-in functions for string manipulation.
 A common requirement is to split a string containing a collection of strings separated by commas, spaces, or other characters into a list of strings.
-Here's an example that splits a string containing a list of strings separated by commas into a list of strings using the `split()` function that can be called on any string:
+Here's an example that splits a string containing a list of strings separated by commas into a list of strings using the `split()` function:

 ```python
 colors_data = 'red,green,blue'